Imagga Tagging vs Bodyguard

 Who each tool serves best — and when to pick the other one.

-- Your team requires an easy-to-integrate API.
+- Your team requires basic content moderation and categorization features via API.

-- Free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your high-volume moderation needs

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".